 Prior to this offering, there has been no public market for shares of our common stock, and we cannot assure you that an active trading market will develop or be sustained.
 In the absence of a public trading market, a stockholder may be unable to liquidate an investment in shares of our common stock.
 The initial public offering price for shares of our common stock will be determined by agreement among us and the underwriters, and we cannot assure you that shares of our common stock will not trade below the initial public offering price following the completion of this offering.
-Whether a public market for shares of our common stock will develop will depend on a number of factors including the extent of institutional investor interest in us, the general reputation of REITs and the attractiveness of their equity securities in comparison to other equity securities (including securities issued by other real estate based companies), our financial performance and general stock and bond market conditions.
+Whether a public market for shares of our common stock will develop will depend on a number of factors including the extent of institutional investor interest in us, the general reputation of REITs and the attractiveness of their equity securities in comparison to other equity securities incomparison to other equity securities incomparison.
 If a robust public market for shares of our common stock does not develop, you may have difficulty selling shares of our common stock, which could adversely affect the price that you receive for such shares.